SteelCompendium/data-md-dse/Bestiary/Goblin Sniper.md

   t1: 2 damage
   t2: 4 damage
   t3: 5 damage
+  effects:
+  - name: Effect
-  effect: 'If the [[Sniper|sniper]] doesn’t use a maneuver or a move action this turn, the ability
-    deals an extra 2 damage. '
+    effect: 'If the [[Sniper|sniper]] doesn’t use a maneuver or a move action this turn, the ability deals an extra 2 damage. '

 ~~~